 from “The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh

 As someone who is normal, and who pursues the love of God, entry into the kingdom to become one of the people of God is your true future, and a life that is of the utmost value and significance.
 No one is more blessed than you—and why do I say this?
-Because those who do not believe in God live for the flesh, and they live for Satan, but today you live for God, and live to carry out the will of God.
+Because those who do not believe in God live for the flesh, and they live for Satan, but today you live for God, and live to do the will of God.
 That is why I say your lives are of the utmost significance.
 Only this group of people, who have been selected by God, are able to live out a life of the utmost significance: No one else on earth is able to live out a life of such value and meaning.

 from “Know the Newest Work of God and Follow the Footsteps of God” in The Word Appears in the Flesh

 How can one maintain their relationship with God?
 By what means can they maintain it?
 By means of imploring, praying and having the communion with God in their heart.
 This kind of relationship will allow you to live always before God, and so you will be a very peaceful person.
 Some people are always doing external things and they busy themselves with external affairs.
 After a day or two without engaging in the spiritual life, their heart has no perception, and after three days, or five days, it still has no perception, or it still has no perception after one or two months.
-This means that they do notor implore for anything, and they don’t engage in spiritual communion.
+This means that they do not pray or implore for anything, and they don’t engage in spiritual communion.
 Imploring is when you encounter issues, you ask God to help you, to guide you, to provide for you, to enlighten you, to allow you to understand, to allow you to know God’s will and to know what the truth is.
 Praying has rather a broad scope.
 Sometimes it is saying the words in your heart, speaking with God when you encounter difficulties and saying the words that are in your heart to God when you become negative and weak.
-You may also pray to God when you are rebellious, or you talk with God about the issues you encounter every day, both about the ones you can understand and the ones you can’t understand.
+You may alsowhen you are rebellious, or you talk with God about the issues you encounter every day, both about the ones you can understand and the ones you can’t understand.
 This is praying.
 The scope of praying is basically having a chat with God, sometimes at fixed times and sometimes at unscheduled times, and it can be done at any time and in any place.
 Spiritual communion does not really hold to a certain format.
 Maybe there is an issue, maybe there isn’t; sometimes there will be something to say, and sometimes there won’t.
 This is spiritual communion.
 When there is a specific issue to talk with God about, then you can pray.
 When there is no issue, you just think about God, “How does God love man?
 How does God care for man?
 How does God reproach man?”
 “Oh God, I feel I have done this thing wrong.
 If I really have done it wrong, then reproach me and make me aware of it.”
 This is spiritual communion, and it can be done at any time and in any place.
 Sometimes you’re on the road and you think of something that makes your heart feel really sad.
 You don’t need to kneel or close your eyes, but instead you just immediately say to God in your heart: “Oh God, I pray that You guide me with this issue.
 I am weak and I can’t overcome it.”
 Your heart is stirred, and with these few simple words God knows all about it.

 from “Those Who Cannot Live Always Before God Are Unbelievers” in Records of Christ’s Talks

 First begin with the matter of prayer.
 Be single-minded, and pray at a fixed time.
 No matter how pressed for time, or how busy, or what comes upon you, pray every day as normal, and eat and drink God’s words as normal.
 As long as you eat and drink God’s words, no matter what your surroundings are, your spirit is especially pleased, nor are you bothered by the people, events, or things around you.
 When you normally contemplate God in your heart, what goes on outside cannot bother you.
 This is what it means to have stature.
 Begin from prayer first: Praying at peace before God is most fruitful.
 After that, eat and drink the words of God, and ponder God’s words and try to obtain the light, find the path to practice, know what the aims of God’s utterances are, and understand without deviation.
 Ordinarily, draw close to God normally in your heart, contemplate God’s love, and ponder the words of God, without being disturbed by external things.
 When your heart is at peace to a degree that you are able to muse, so that, within yourself, you contemplate God’s love and truly draw near to God regardless of what environment you are in, and you have ultimately reached the point where you give praise in your heart, and it is even better than praying, then in this you will be possessed of a certain stature.
 If you are able to achieve the states described above, then this will prove that your heart is truly at peace before God.
 This is the first step; it is a basic exercise.
-Only after they are able to be at peace before God can people be touched by the, and enlightened and illuminated by the Holy Spirit, only then are they able to truly commune with God, and able to grasp God’s will and the guidance of the Holy Spirit—and in this, they will have entered onto the right track in their spiritual lives.
+Only after they are able to be at peace before God can people be touched by the Holy Spirit, and enlightened and illuminated by the Holy Spirit, only then are they able to truly commune with God, and able to grasp God’s will and the guidance of the Holy Spirit—and in this, they will have entered onto the right track in their spiritual lives.

 from “On Quieting Your Heart Before God” in The Word Appears in the Flesh